nahumsa/brewery-data-lake/README.md

 ## Data Pipeline Overview

-The purpose of the pipeline is to fetch data from an API
+The purpose of the pipeline is to fetch data from Open Brewery DB API, load it to a Data Lake and transform it using a medallion architecture.
+The data pipeline steps are illustrated in the following diagram:

 ```mermaid
 flowchart TD